mysticatea/cpx/README.md

 This example will copy html/png/jpg files from `src` directory to `app` directory, keeping file tree structure.
-And every time the files are changed, copy them.
+Whenever the files are changed, copy them.

 You can use together [Browserify](http://browserify.org).